Why do Asians excel in the United States?

 Conflicting studies on school uniforms

 According to a 2021 study, students did not see the effectiveness of wearing school uniforms.
-A majority also said it didn’t really promote school belonging.
+A majority also said it didn’t promote school belonging.

 In contrast, a Malaysian study in 2020 showed that teachers, on the other hand, saw the effectiveness of uniforms.